Congratulations on being admitted to Syracuse Law!

 - Submit your Seat Deposit(s) by due date(s) listed on your admissions email

-- Submit Commitment to Register Form by July 1
+- Submit Commitment to Register Form, available in the summer

 - Submit Final Degree-Bearing Transcript by July 1